Keyboard shortcuts

 A fileset is a collection of related files under a given name.
 A glob-style file pattern is used to discover the files of a given fileset.
 Filesets are used to group common files together into the blueprint during the planning stage of the build process.
 Orbit comes with built-in filesets for VHDL, Verilog, and SystemVerilog files.
 In addition, a target can configure its own custom filesets.

-Local Ip
+Local Project

-With the lockfile, Orbit is able to download missing dependencies, install missing dependencies, and verify the data integrity of installed dependencies.
+With the lock file, Orbit is able to download missing dependencies, install missing dependencies, and verify the data integrity of installed dependencies.

 Manifest

-.
+A manifest is a configuration file containing metadata about a project that is recognized by Orbit.
+Manifest files are named "Orbit.toml".
 The manifest is intended to be edited by the user.
-The manifest is used as input for Orbit to generate the lockfile.
+The manifest is used as an input for Orbit to generate the lock file.

 Orbit.lock